 This week’s featured state park, Thompson Falls, is brought to you by Western Montana’s Glacier Country!

-Located along the Clark Fork River between Thompson Falls Dam and Noxon Dam, Thompson Falls State Park is surrounded by a mature and a mixed conifer forest making for a tranquil and quiet destination.
+Located along the Clark Fork River between Thompson Falls Dam and Noxon Dam, Thompson Falls State Park is surrounded by a mature and mixed conifer forest making for a tranquil and quiet destination.

-Families will love the improved fishing pond which includes an accessible fishing pier, picnic shelter, bathroom and improved parking.
+Families will love the improved fishing pond which includes an accessible fishing pier, picnic shelter, bathroom, and improved parking.

 Ready to hike away your day?
 Thompson Falls Trail runs along the Clark Fork River and connects to the Montana Highway 200 into the town of Thompson Falls where you’ll find the Thompson Falls Community Trails network.